open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/ldap/index.md

 rsaprivateKeyFilePath: ${RSA_PRIVATE_KEY_FILE_PATH:-"./conf/private_key.der"}
 ```

-Jwt Issuer can be your {principalDomain}
+Jwt Issuer can be your `principalDomain`

 ```yaml
 jwtissuer: ${JWT_ISSUER:-"open-metadata.org"}
 ```

-KeyID is random generated UUID string, use any UUID generator to get a new KeyID.
+The `KeyID` is a randomly generated UUID string.
+Use any UUID generator to get a new `KeyID`.

 ```yaml
 keyId: ${JWT_KEY_ID:-"Gb389a-9f76-gdjs-a92j-0242bk94356"}